 - (e) Election for Inclusion Under this Rule.
-In actions excluded from Simplified Procedure by subsection (b)(2), within 42 days after the case is at issue, as defined in C.R.C.P.
-16(b)(1), the parties may file a stipulation to be governed by this Rule. - (f) Case Management Orders.
+In actions excluded by subsection (b)(2) of Simplified Procedure, within 42 days after the case is at issue, as defined in C.R.C.P.
+16(b)(1), the parties may file a stipulation to be governed by this Rule.
+In such event, they will not be bound by the \$100,000 limitation on judgments contained in section (c) of this Rule. - (f) Case Management Orders.
 In actions subject to Simplified Procedure, the case management order requirements of C.R.C.P.
 16(b)(2), (3) and (7) shall apply, except that preparing and filing a Proposed Case Management Order is not required. - (g) Trial Setting.
 No later than 42 days after the case is at issue, the responsible attorney shall set the case for trial pursuant to C.R.C.P.
 121, section 1-6, unless otherwise ordered by the court. - (h) Certificate of Compliance.
 No later than 49 days after the case is at issue, the responsible attorney shall file a Certificate of Compliance stating that the parties have complied with all the requirements of sections (f), (g) and (k)(1) of this Rule or, if the parties have not complied with each requirement, shall identify the requirements which have not been fulfilled and set forth any reasons for the failure to comply. - (i) Expedited Trials.
-Trial settings, motions and trials in actions subject to Simplified Procedure should be given early trial settings, hearings on motions and trials, if possible. - (j) Case Management Conference.
+Trial settings, motions and trials in actions subject to Simplified Procedure should be given early trial settings, hearings on motions and trials. - (j) Case Management Conference.
 If any party believes that it would be helpful to conduct a case management conference, a notice to set a case management conference shall be filed stating the reasons why such a conference is requested.
 If any party is unrepresented or if the court determines that such a conference should be held, the court shall set a case management conference.
 The conference may be conducted by telephone. - (k) Simplified Procedure.
 Cases subject to Simplified Procedure shall not be subject to C.R.C.P.
 16, 26-27, 31, 33 and 36, unless otherwise specifically provided in this Rule, and shall be subject to the following requirements: